Build pipeline support for onPrem Fiori

 Triggered Time: The timestamp when the build started.

-Status: Indicates whether the build was successful, failed, o
+Status: Indicates whether the build was successful or failed.

 Clicking the arrow (>) button next to a build allows you to view detailed logs, status, timestamp, and deployment insights.